thibaultcha/lua-resty-mlcache/README.md

             end

             -- value and other_value are up-to-date because:
-            -- either they were not considered stable and came from L1 (best case scenario) -- either they were stale and evicted from L1, and came from L2 -- either they were not in L1 nor L2, and came from L3 (worst case scneario) }
+            -- either they were not stale and directly came from L1 (best case scenario) -- either they were stale and evicted from L1, and came from L2 -- either they were not in L1 nor L2, and came from L3 (worst case scenario) }
     }